ScootKit/scnx-docs/docs/scnx/guilds/plans.md

 <summary>I already have a subscription or Plan and want to switch to a Lifetime-Plan.
 Can my existing plan be prorated?</summary>
 If your plan or subscription has more than two months left, we might be able to prorate your Lifetime-Purchase or issue a prorated refund.
 Please <a href="https://scnx.app/help">contact our staff</a>.</details>

-<summary>Can I transfer my plan and remaining Plan-Time or subscriptions to another server?</summary>
+<summary>Can I transfer my plan and remaining Plan time or subscriptions to another server?</summary>
-Our team can manually transfer your plan and associated data (like remaining Plan-Time and subscriptions) if <b>one</b> of the following conditions is being met:
+Our team can manually transfer your plan and associated data (like remaining Plan time and subscriptions) if <b>one</b> of the following conditions is being met:
 <ul>
-<li>Your plan is being paid by an active subscription</li><li>Your remaining Plan-Time is more than a month</li></ul>
+<li>Your plan is being paid by an active subscription</li><li>Your remaining Plan time is more than a month</li></ul>
-<b>You can only request a Plan-Transfer once every 6 months</b>. <br/>
+<b>You can only request a Plan transfer once every 6 months</b>. <br/>
 To start such a transfer, please <a href="https://scnx.app/help">contact our staff</a>.
 Please note that we might deny your request if we believe you abuse this policy.
 It also makes sense to reach out if you do not meet these requirements, as our staff can make exceptions on a case-to-case-basis.
 If you plan to <a href="./faq#transfer">request a complete data transfer</a> to another server (this includes configuration data of bots and more), please do not request a plan-transfer as this makes a complete data transfer impossible.

-Please note: Transferring your plan data will <b>overwrite</b> existing Plan-Date.
-Plan-Time from both server will not be summed up.
+Please note: Transferring your plan will <b>overwrite</b> an existing Plan date.
+Plan times from both servers will not be summed up.
 </details>